 Sound Waves

-Seismic Waves: Generated by earthquakes, including P waves (primary waves) and S waves (secondary waves), which help geologists study the Earth's interior.
+Seismic Waves: Generated by earthquakes, these include P waves (primary waves) that are longitudinal and S waves (secondary waves) that are transverse.

 Worked Example

-Problem: A sound wave has a frequency of 440 Hz and a wavelength of 0.78 meters.
+Problem: A sound wave has a frequency of 440 Hz and a wavelength of 0.78 m.
 Calculate the wave speed.

 Solution: